engahmed10/engahmed10.github.io/_posts/2020-06-19-sinatra_medical_history.markdown

 ![](https://www.hostpic.org/images/2006192047050321.png)

-later we can add more stuff like doctors, hospitals, laboratories, and chronic diseases, etc... tables and models and make connections between all.
+In the future, I can add new features to this app like adding models and other tables to our database like doctors, hospitals, laboratories, and chronic diseases, and make them associate with other models to and make the app more complex and more beneficial.